 In addition to the taxes due upon buying a Portuguese property, buyers may be subject to income tax on rental income or capital gains tax when the property is sold.

-For non-residents rental income is taxed at a flat rate of 28 percent.
-Property owners can deduct the annual costs of maintenance, repairs, insurance and municipal taxes as business expenses before calculating total tax due.
+For non-residents, rental income is taxed at a flat rate of 28%.
+Property owners can deduct the annual costs of maintenance, repairs, insurance and municipal taxes as business expenses before calculating the total tax due.
 However, neither mortgage interest nor mortgage insurance is deductible.